What to Take to a Nursing Job Interview

 Different specialties require different focus areas.
 Anticipate role-specific documentation and examples.

-• Bring program summaries of community outreach, immunization drives, or health education sessions.
+• For community or public-health nursing: Bring programme summaries of community outreach, immunisation drives, or health-education sessions.
 Document measurable reach (attendance numbers, follow-up rates).

-Why: Tailoring documentation to the role demonstrates that you know what success looks like in that specialty and have already practiced the behaviors they value.
+Why: Tailoring documentation to the role demonstrates that you know what success looks like in that specialty and have already practiced the behaviours they value.

 Virtual Interview Tech Checklist (Second List — Allowed)